 You are here

-- The Six Tones is participating in the Creative Fellowships Initiative in partnership with School of Music.
+- The Six Tones participated in the Creative Fellowships Initiative in partnership with School of Music.

-- The Six Tones and Garth Knox will be performing at the Harry Partch Festival on Friday, May 11.
+- The Six Tones and Garth Knox performed at the Harry Partch Festival on Friday, May 11, 2018.

 THE SIX TONES